3liz/lizmap-documentation/source/install/linux.rst

 .. note:: Replace ``localhost`` with the address or IP number of your server.

+In the administration panel, you should check the :guilabel:`QGIS server version` and the :guilabel:`WMS server URL` with the URL of QGIS Server.

 Lizmap is accessible, without further configurations, also as WMS and WFS server from a browser:

 http://localhost/lizmap/index.php/lizmap/service/?repository=montpellier&project=montpellier&VERSION=1.3.0&SERVICE=WMS&REQUEST=GetCapabilities